Live Notebook

 Set Index¶

 Data is sorted by the index column.
-This allows for faster access, joins, groupby-apply operations, etc..
+This allows for faster access, joins, groupby-apply operations, and more.
 However sorting data can be costly to do in parallel, so setting the index is both important to do, but only infrequently.
+In the next few examples, we will group the data by the name

 [17]: